NethermindEth/agentarena-docs/docs/severity.md

 - Redundant code, unused variables, or non-standard patterns
 - Best-practice recommendations without security relevance
 - Architectural suggestions that do not affect functionality or funds

+## Discretionary Judgment Rule

+In exceptional cases, the platform or judge may exercise discretionary judgment when a finding does not clearly fall within the standard rules.
+This “veto rule” allows case-by-case evaluation to ensure fairness, especially for edge-case issues that fall outside predefined categories.
+Discretion should be used sparingly and only when necessary to reach a fair and consistent outcome.

 ## Quantitative Reference (Optional Guideline)